bt3gl/building_blog/content/drone.md

 So here is a story for you.
 A few years ago, after I left my career in Silicon Valley, I decided to [break bad](https://vimeo.com/262786853) 😂.
 I know, it sounds silly, but hey, I had fun.
 I spent almost two years being a full-time traveler (part-time remote-located engineer and part-time [having-so-much-freakin-fun](https://www.instagram.com/innermost.limits.of.pure.fun)).

-Here is my top drone videos from those wild times:
+Here are my top drone videos from those wild times:

 ## 1\.
 Hawai’i Aerial Reel